Terrace Garden Methods, Ideas, and Tips:

 Methods of Terrace Gardening

-- Trough/Benches for Terrace Garden: In the open area, based in the bearing load, cement benches of sufficient length and depth can be made, and the soil composition is 2 part of the red soil and 1 part of sand and one part of compost-filled up and used for growing fruits and vegetable plants.
+- Trough/Benches for Terrace Garden: In the open area, based on the bearing load, cement benches of sufficient length and depth can be made, and the soil composition is 2 part of the red soil and 1 part of sand, and one part of compost-filled up and used for growing fruits and vegetable plants.
 Leave 1 inch at the rim to facilitate irrigation.

 - Trough(for new houses): To utilize the roof areas, an inward trough is formed in the unutilized area of the rooftop.
 The length and depth can be made as per requirement.
 The available is properly costed with water-proof materials to avoid the seepage of water into the roof.
-The inner side of the trough is made with gradual slope to facilitate the drainage.
-The drainage hole is covered with wire mesh and gravel for required draining of water.
-And the entire is laid with geo-textile material and filled up with the soil mixture for growing fruits, flowers and vegetables.
+The inner side of the trough is made with a gradual slope to facilitate drainage.
+The drainage hole is covered with wire mesh and gravel for the required draining of water.
+And the entire is laid with geotextile material and filled up with the soil mixture for growing fruits, flowers, and vegetables.

-- Containers for Terrace Garden: Plants are grown in different types pots and containers they are Cement pots, Earthen pots, plastic barres, wooden barrels, boxes, crates, paws, plastic jars, tin boxes, drums of different sizes, damages plastic buckets, plastic covers, cement or fertilizer bags etc.
+- Containers for Terrace Garden: Plants are grown in different types of pots and containers they are Cement pots, Earthen pots, plastic barres, wooden barrels, boxes, crates, paws, plastic jars, tin boxes, drums of different sizes, damages plastic buckets, plastic covers, cement or fertilizer bags, etc.

-- Earthen pots available in different sizes and shapes.
+- Earthen pots are available in different sizes and shapes.
 Tube pots are used to raise the rootstocks of mango and sapodilla for grafting purposes.
-One-fourth of pot is used for potting singly very small seedlings during first transplanting and for layering the plant cherries and guava.
+One-fourth of the pot is used for potting singly very small seedlings during first transplanting and for layering the plant cherries and guava.
 Half-sized pots are used for growing well-rooted plants land small plants of all kinds.
-Three fourth size pots are used for planting Dahlia, cannas, Shrubs, and roses etc. Earthen pots were filled with soil mixture and used for raising vegetable crops.
-And even soil mixture is filled in polythene cover and used for cultivation of veggies like tomato, chili, brinjal, coriander etc.
+Three fourth-size pots are used for planting Dahlia, cannas, Shrubs, and roses, etc. Earthen pots were filled with soil mixture and used for raising vegetable crops.
+And even soil mixture is filled in a polythene cover and used for cultivation of veggies like tomato, chili, brinjal, coriander, etc.

-- Polythene Bags for Terrace Garden: Small polythene bags with punched holes at the bottom for drainage and filled with the porous rooting medium are used for propagation of cuttings like jasmine, duranta, crotons etc in the mist chamber.
-And even nursery raised seedling are transplanted in polythene covers and are kept there till they attain required growth for transplanting them to the main field.
+- Polythene Bags for Terrace Garden: Small polythene bags with punched holes at the bottom for drainage and filled with the porous rooting medium are used for propagation of cuttings like jasmine, duranta, crotons, etc in the mist chamber.
+And even nursery raised seedlings are transplanted in polythene covers and are kept there till they attain the required growth for transplanting them to the main field.

 - Plastic Pots for Terrace Garden: Plastic pots are available in round and square shapes these are used to keep indoor plants.
-They are reusable, lightweight and non-porous and they occupy very less space.
+They are reusable, lightweight, and non-porous and they occupy very little space.

 - Paraffined paper or Styrofoam cups for Terrace Garden: This container looks like ice cream cups with a single drainage hole at the bottom.
-They are server satisfactory as temporary containers for growing and transferring young plants on a large seed bed.
-These containers are light and cheap and require very less space.
+They are server satisfactory as temporary containers for growing and transferring young plants on a large seedbed.
+These containers are light and cheap and require very little space.

 Equipment required for Terrace Garden

 For terrace gardening, you need equipment for regular use.
-So you can buy these for your own.
+So you can buy these on your own.